From Gentle Parenting Strategies to Whole Child Parenting & Everything in Between!

 In this article and in the parenting styles chart below, we’ll explore gentle parenting in depth, and discuss how it compares to other styles like conscious parenting, responsive parenting, natural or intuitive parenting.
-We’ll also look at other approaches in our parenting styles chart, so you can determine what is the best fit for you and your child.

 What Conscious, Responsive and Gentle Parenting Are Not…

 3️⃣ Trying to keep it in and respond gently actually creates a sense of unsafety and distrust for the child.
 You know that feeling when you just know something is off… this is what this does for our children.
-Children are skilled at reading your energy and can tell when something is out of alignment, which only puts them on edge.
+They are skilled at reading our energy and can tell when something is out of alignment, which puts them on edge.
 This often leads to confrontation and emotional outbursts, as they know something is incongruent but don’t have the context or words to process it.

 4️⃣ By being busy doing all the things a ‘perfect parent’ does, you don’t have the opportunity to just BE fully present with them, which is what they deeply crave.
 Safety and belonging are our core needs.
 When we can be fully present with ourselves and our children, we nourish our nervous systems, learn to co-regulate in healthy ways, and nurture healthy relationships.
 As a result we are relaxed, open to learning, being creative, problem solving and thinking critically!
 If you want to raise a leader or just a happy child, offer them space to be bored… trust me.